Please select a field which you have completed your bachelor.

 Completion time dependent on individual study path, RPL, leave and course availability.
 Please speak to a Student Advisor for more information.

 What you will study

-The Master of Data Science is comprised of 12 online courses – nine compulsory and three electives.
-There is also the option to study the Graduate Certificate and Graduate Diploma in Data Science, which combined – and with the addition of the electives and capstone course – create the masters program.
+The Master of Data Science comprises 12 courses – six compulsory and six electives.
+There is also the option to study the Graduate Certificate in Data Science or the Graduate Diploma in Data Science, which combined – and with the addition of the electives and capstone course – create the masters program.

 - Data and Ethics